 You’ve invested a lot in your business, which has many pressing needs, so it’s understandable that insurance coverage may not be on the top of your list.
 However, as a business owner, a commercial insurance policy is not a luxury: It’s a necessity that can protect your business and financial investment.

 While companies are required to have certain forms of insurance like workers’ compensation insurance.
 It’s up to the owner to decide what other commercial policies to take out that will safeguard their business from loss, property damage, bodily injury claims or lawsuits.

 There are many different types of commercial insurance available to business owners.
+Finding the right commercial insurance partner for your business is essential.
 Commercial insurance agents, like those at Bank Midwest Insurance, have the experience to evaluate risk levels for all kinds of businesses and recommend which policies best fit their needs.

 To help you determine what insurance coverage your business needs, let’s look at standardized business owner’s policy (known as a BOP) in comparison to a commercial package tailored to your business.

 Business Owner’s Policy (BOP)

 Essentially, a BOP bundles together a number of coverages under one convenient policy.
 For the most part, BOPs are designed for small and medium-sized businesses and are usually more cost-effective way to insure your business if your business fits into a BOP.

 There are three main components to a BOP:

 - Commercial property insurance for your building, offices, equipment and inventory.